Golden-Ratio Multiplier

 Band assignment at any date is the largest multiple m_k the live price is at or above.
 The chart's underlying data file ships only the 350DMA series; the band lines are reconstructed client-side from the seven multipliers, so a reader can swap the multiplier set without re-fetching.
 Full derivation lives on the methodology page.

-The 350-day window is Swift-selected, not derived — he picked it because it produced the cleanest band alignment for the 2013 and 2017 cycle tops at the time of publication (April 2019).
-The multiplier set ×1.6/2/3/5/8/13/21 is a Fibonacci sequence with the golden ratio (≈ 1.618) rounded to ×1.6 at the lower end; it is a heuristic, not a model.
+Two choices are Swift's, not the data's.
+The 350-day window was selected because it gave the cleanest band alignment for the 2013 and 2017 tops at the time of publication (April 2019) — it is not optimised, just inspected.
+And the multiplier set ×1.6/2/3/5/8/13/21 is the Fibonacci sequence with the golden ratio (≈ 1.618) rounded to ×1.6 at the lower end.
+Both are heuristics.
+The model has no parameters fit to a loss function; it has two numbers a person liked the look of.

 ReadingRegimeWhat it has meant